Passiflora (Passion Vine)

 • Headaches with higher doses

-• Vivid dreams or altered sleep patterns
+• Vivid dreams or changes in sleep patterns

 • Use caution if you have low blood pressure or heart conditions